-Jennifer Aniston Says She Grew Up in "A Household That Was Destabilized and Felt Unsafe"
+Jennifer Aniston Reveals She Grew Up In "A Household That Was Destabilized and Felt Unsafe"

 A recent interview with Sandra Bullock saw Jennifer Aniston opening up about her parents' tumultuous relationship... find out how it's affected her today!

 Jennifer Aniston recently revealed a surprising truth about her childhood!
 The revelation came in a special feature for Interview Magazine, where Sandra Bullock interviewed Aniston.
 At one point, Bullock commented on Aniston's generally positive outlook towards life.